edeliver/edeliver/README.md

     mix edeliver build upgrade --from=<git-tag-or-revision>|--with=<release-version-from-store>
                               [--to=<git-tag-or-revision>] [--branch=<git-branch>]

 Builds an _upgrade_ package that can be deployed to production hosts with running nodes _without restarting_ them.
-To build an upgrade package you need the release or upgrade package (when using [exrm](https://github.com/bitwalker/exrm)) of the running release.
+To build an upgrade package you need the release or upgrade package (when using [exrm](https://github.com/bitwalker/exrm) or [distillery](https://github.com/bitwalker/distillery)) of the running release.
 If it is available (in the release store), you can build the upgrade to the new version by passing the old  version to the `--with=<old-version>` option.
 If not, you can build the old release and the live upgrade from it in a single step by using the `--from=<git-tag-or-revision>` option.
 If you don't want to build an upgrade to the current head of the given branch (`master` is the default), you can use the `--to=<git-tag-or-revision>` option.
 If the upgrade package is built, you might want to _modify_ the generated upgrade instructions ([relup](http://www.erlang.org/doc/man/relup.html)) as described in the next section or (more advanced) automatically patch the relup file by implementing your own [`Edeliver.Relup.Modification`](https://github.com/boldpoker/edeliver/blob/master/lib/edeliver/relup/modification.ex)behaviour to automate this step.

 ### Edit upgrade instructions (relup)